-- The total adoption cost is approximately $37,155.
-I have raised and saved $30,130.96 so far.
-Praise God and thank you to all who have donated, bought coffee*, bought t-shirts, etc. Seriously, it's amazing!
-At this point I still need $7,024.04.
-I am saving as much as I can and I am planning a local fundraiser in the near future.
-But, if God lays it on your heart to give, you can make a donation at Pure Charity or you can contact me directly at firstname.lastname@example.org.
+- I am saving as much money as I can and I am planning a local fundraiser in the near future.
+But, if God lays it on your heart to give, you can make a donation at Pure Charity or you can contact me directly at email@example.com.

 - I have been learning a lot about how to help Mercy recover (emotionally, physically and socially) from everything that will have happened in his/her short life.
 I have also been learning about the best way to raise a black child (as a white mom) in order to instill in Mercy a positive sense self worth.
 Lastly, I have been researching how I can help Mercy connect deeply with me (and others) after living in an institutional setting.
 Please pray that I will be able to recall and implement all that I have learned.

 - More importantly, please pray that I would have endless love, empathy and compassion for Mercy from the moment we meet.